DAY 3: THURSDAY, FEBRUARY 25

-The touristic development of wine has expanded immensely adjacent to the volume growth and diversification of wine production, become foundational to the financial existence of many wineries both new and old, and grown to be an urban as well as rural phenomenon.
-These entrepreneurs, promoters, and organizers will investigate challenges and share their responses in how they've succeeded in these difficult times.
+The development of wine tourism has expanded immensely adjacent to the volume growth and diversification of wine production having become foundational to the financial existence of many wineries both new and old, and grown to be an urban as well as rural phenomenon.
+These entrepreneurs, promoters, and organizers will investigate challenges and share their insights in how they've succeeded in these difficult times.

 Adrian Bridge (PT) - CEO, The Fladgate Partnership

 Sylvie Cazes (FR) - Director General, Bordeaux Saveurs

 Gonzalo Merino (AR) - Wine Tourism & Social Responsibility Coordinator, Bodegas de Argentina

 Moderator: Michèle Shah (IT) - Export Consultant, Italian Wines / Founder, SpeedTasting

 16.45 - 17.30 - SESSION 11: LEARNING LESSONS FROM OTHER INDUSTRIES

 When we step outside our bubble and open ourselves to other organizational models we cannot help but learn from their successes.
 These pioneers from other businesses will shed light upon how they met the adversity of changing markets and customer tastes with clever responses which led to greater market penetration and increased sales.